Start your Community Based Mentoring Program

 If you are working with a unique or diverse community please supplement these steps with the tools and resources included in the sections below.
 These additional tools have been developed to support mentoring programs with immigrant, refugee, Indigenous youth and youth in care.

 Below you can find a multitude of tools and resources to help you create a mentoring program along with more specific resources to help bring your program to the next level, including considerations for crating mentoring programs for special populations.
-You can also download the Creating a Quality, Community-Based Mentoring Program Toolkit package as a .zip file.
+You can also download the Creating a Quality, Community-Based Mentoring Program Toolkit.

 Strength-Based Mentoring: Nurturing the social-emotional development of children and youth